ProjectsKoryHasWorkedOn/ProjectsKoryHasWorkedOn/README.md

 ## Welcome 👋

 I'm a student at Flinders University.
 Studying a Bachelor of software engineering (honours).

-I'm also running a business, "Hopping Forwards", which is an ambition I've had since at least 2015.
+I'm also running a business, "Hopping Forwards" that develops educational software in-house and offers a software consulting service.

 I enjoy working on pet projects.
 I'm putting on projects I've worked on (and haven't lost the files for 😢) on GitHub
-* I have, for example, lost files for a recreation of Pong in GameMaker (end of 2014) with AI or human opponent, special abilities, different levels, and so on as well as a project I did in Unity (2016).
-This isn't the end of the world though as I have a video game project in mind that I'll be working on in the future.
-It will be more original, fun, useful, and show off more of what I am capable of

 👨‍💻 I’m currently working on ...